-Maintenance in the residence halls is performed by staff members of the Physical Plant or designated contractors.
-The University counts on the students to be aware of any damage or situation that warrants the attention of Physical Plant, and to communicate that to them as soon as possible.
-Some of the typical repair services provided by physical plant include heating, air conditioning, plumbing, electrical, broken windows, furnishings, and kitchen appliances.
+Maintenance in the residence halls is performed by staff members of Facilities Management or designated contractors.
+The University counts on the students to be aware of any damage or situation that warrants the attention of Facilities Management, and to communicate that to them as soon as possible.
+Some of the typical repair services provided by Facilities Management include heating, air conditioning, plumbing, electrical, broken windows, furnishings, and kitchen appliances.
 They also monitor trash collection, cleaning of public areas, and grounds work.
-When you call in a service request, include your name, residence hall, room number, phone number, and a brief description of the problem.
-Be sure to ask for your work order number.
-Normal repairs: Call Physical Plant at ext.
-2200, Monday through Friday, 7:30 a.m. to 4 p.m.
+When you submit a service request, include your name, residence hall, room number, phone number, and a brief description of the problem.
+Normal repairs: Call Facilities Management at ext.
+2200, Monday through Friday, 7:30 a.m. to 4 p.m. or navigate to "Inside Loyola" and select "Facilities Maintenance" to submit a ticket online.
 Emergency Repairs: On holidays, weekends, and evenings, call the department of public safety at ext.
-5010 to request physical plant services for an emergency.
-Note: A student should notify their Assistant Director if a service requests has not been responded to within one week.
+5010 to request Facilities Management services for an emergency.
+Note: A student should notify their Assistant Director if a service request has not been responded to within one week.